gerald-guiony/ESPInfraredTransceiver/README.md

 [![ESP8266](https://img.shields.io/badge/ESP-8266-000000.svg?longCache=true&style=flat&colorA=CC101F)](https://www.espressif.com/en/products/socs/esp8266)

-ESPInfraredTransceiver is a C++ library for the Arduino Core for ESP8266 board enabling the sending & receiving of any InfraRed signals.
+ESPInfraredTransceiver is a C++ library for the Arduino Core designed for the ESP8266 board, enabling the transmission and reception of any InfraRed signals.

 This library is compatible with any infrared signal because it simply records and replays infrared signals, there is no protocol analysis like with [this other library](https://github.com/Arduino-IRremote/Arduino-IRremote/tree/master)

-#### If you find this program useful, please give it a star.

 ## Getting started

-To use ESPCoreExtension, you need:
+To use ESPInfraredTransceiver, you will need:

-* An ESP8266
+* An ESP8266 board
-* The Arduino IDE version 2.3.2 and more
+* The Arduino IDE configured for ESP8266 (version 2.3.2 or later)
 * [Arduino core for the ESP8266](https://github.com/esp8266/Arduino) version 3.1.2
-* Basic knowledge of the Arduino environment (upload a sketch, import libraries, ...)
+* A basic understanding of the Arduino environment (e.g., uploading sketches, importing libraries, etc.)

 ## Installing ESPInfraredTransceiver

-1. Download the latest master source code [.zip](https://github.com/gerald-guiony/ESPInfraredTransceiver/archive/master.zip)
+1. Download the latest master source code as a [.zip](https://github.com/gerald-guiony/ESPInfraredTransceiver/archive/master.zip) file
-2. In the Arduino IDE, load the `.zip` with **Sketch → Include Library → Add .ZIP Library**
+2. In the Arduino IDE, import the `.zip` file by navigating to **Sketch → Include Library → Add .ZIP Library**

 ## Dependencies